Travel to Turkmenistan – Frenzy at the Frontier

 That interesting vision gave way to a picture of an unorganised mob crowding around a luggage scanning machine as soon as I opened the door to the building.
-I had absolutely no idea where to go and the immigration desk wasn’t marked, or even findable from where I was.
-I tried to have a peak in the next room, where everyone was gathered, but then heard a man calling me from behind.
+I had absolutely no idea where to go.
+The immigration desk wasn’t marked, or even findable from where I was.
+I tried to have a peak in the next room, where everyone was gathered.
+Then I heard a man calling me from behind.
 There was a blink-and-you’ll-miss-it room to the left of the entrance, where the man was seated.
-I went into the room and he looked at my passport and gave me a customs form to fill out.
+Upon entering the room, the man looked at my passport and gave me a customs form to fill out.
 He then gestured for me to head to towards the crowd.

-By the time I got to the luggage scanner, there was no line, but the staff were busy checking every small article in the bags of the Belgian guy who had passed through in front of me.
-They must’ve spent at least 30 minutes going through his luggage, while I stood there thinking that I was going to be subjected to that next.
+By the time I got to the luggage scanner, there was no line.
+The staff were busy checking every small article in the bags of the Belgian guy who had passed through in front of me.
+They spent at least 30 minutes going through his luggage.
+All the while, I stood there thinking that I would be subjected to that next.
 I was pleasantly surprised when the officers on the other side of the machine didn’t really seem too interested in looking too closely at my bag.

-Instead, after asking if I had any weapons or medications, one of the officers asked me about what I was going to do and see in Turkmenistan, in a friend chatting kind of way, not an immigration officer kind of way.
-The other officers half-heartedly looked at my bag while this guy chatted to me for a few minutes.
+Instead, after asking if I had any weapons or medications, one of the officers asked me why I wanted to travel to Turkmenistan what I planned to do and see.
+He did this in a friend chatting kind of way, not an immigration officer kind of way.
+He also asserted that I would like Turkmenistan a lot.
+The other officers half-heartedly looked at my bag while this guy chatted to me for several minutes.
 I ended up leaving the building at the same time as people that had arrived 2 hours earlier than me.
-The guide that was with two of the people that exited at the same time as me organised a car to take us all from the immigration area to the area 500 metres down the road where the people on tourist visas could meet their drivers and I could get a taxi onto Kunya-Urgench.
+The guide that was with two of those people, organised a car.
+That car took us all from the immigration area to an area 500 metres down the road.
+That’s where the people on tourist visas could meet their drivers and I could get a taxi onto Kunya-Urgench.

-Before crossing the border, I knew that the taxi to the northern Turkmenistan town of Kunya-Urgench should only be US$1, as it’s only a 10 minute drive.
-The waiting taxi drivers were intent on charging me $4.
-They negotiated hard and it seemed like they weren’t going to budge from $2, but finally they relented and said that US$1 was okay.
-Before we reached Kunya-Urgench, my driver stopped on the side of the road to speak to another driver who wanted to take me on to Darvaza from Kunya-Urgench.
+Before we reached Kunya-Urgench, my driver stopped on the side of the road.
+Another driver approached us.
+He wanted to take me on to Darvaza from Kunya-Urgench.
 That driver initially wanted to charge me US$50 for the 3 hour ride.
 Of course, my reply was a firm no. The lowest he was willing to go was US$30, so I told him no thanks and got the current driver to continue on to Kunya-Urgench.

-The driver dropped me of at a UNESCO site that comprised of the Piryarvali, Nedjmeddin Kubra, Sultan Ali and Matkerim Ishan Mausoleums, as well as the Dash Mosque Museum.
+The driver dropped me off at a UNESCO site that comprised of the Piryarvali, Nedjmeddin Kubra, Sultan Ali and Matkerim Ishan Mausoleums, as well as the Dash Mosque Museum.
 It was a fairly interesting site that I spent quite a while walking around and admiring.
-The Nedjmeddin Kubra Mausoleum had a very interesting front wall that was built on an angle away from the rest of the building.
+The Nedjmeddin Kubra Mausoleum had a very interesting front.
+It was built on an angle away from the rest of the building.

 Near the Sultan Ali Mausoleum, there was a small tree trunk with coloured bits of cloth wrapped around the end of it.
-It seemed to have some significance because I saw locals walk around it several times while making some gestures, like it was some kind of ritual.
+It seemed to have some significance.
+I saw locals walk around it several times while making some gestures, like it was some kind of ritual.

-While wandering around, I bumped into the Belgian guy that I’d met at the border, we chatted for a bit about the history of the area and then our presence started generating some interest among the locals at the site.
-That’s when the standard, “Where are you from?” and “Where will you go in Turkmenistan?” questions started.
+While wandering around, I bumped into the Belgian guy that I’d met at the border.
+We chatted for a bit about the history of the area.
+It was at that point that our presence started generating some interest among the locals at the site.
+That’s when the standard, “Where are you from?”, “Why did you travel to Turkmenistan?” and “Where will you go in Turkmenistan?” questions started.
 Then came the requests for photos with us.
 So much for blending in.

-I then continued onto the town mosque, which I could easily see from the mausoleum area, while Martin, the Belgian guy, headed off to check out some more historical sites as he was a bit of a history buff.
+I then continued onto the town mosque, which I could easily see from the mausoleum area.
+Meanwhile, Martin, the Belgian guy, headed off to check out some more historical sites with his guide.
+He was a bit of a history buff, you see.
 That wasn’t the last time on my trip that I would bump into him though.

-I managed to sneak in one more monument before I made my way back to the mausoleum area, because I’d noticed that some taxi drivers had gathered near there.
-These drivers started at more reasonable prices than previous drivers and seemed to be having fun interacting with me.
+I managed to sneak in one more monument before I made my way back to the mausoleum area.
+I’d noticed that some taxi drivers had gathered near there.
+These drivers started negotiations at more reasonable prices than previous drivers.
+They also seemed to be having fun interacting with me.
 At one stage there were even 2 drivers fighting over who was going to take me.
 Then someone put me on the phone to a man who spoke English.
 He said he would be there soon to help me out.

 Darvaza Gas Crater – The Gate to Hell

-When we arrived at Darvaza, which is towards the center of the desert of Turkmenistan, I didn’t realise that the taxi had pulled up right next to the crater, because it’s not all that impressive during the day.
+When we arrived at Darvaza, which is towards the centre of the Karakun desert in Turkmenistan, I didn’t realise that the taxi had pulled up right next to the crater.
+It’s not all that impressive during the day.
 I did, however, notice that it was hot as hell when I got out of the car.
+I actually felt like my face was going to melt.
+As much as I wanted to get a closer look, it just wasn’t humanly possible at that time.
 I guess that’s why they call it the Gate to Hell.

 Murad introduced me to his friend who works near the crater and said he would look after me.
 Murad then left me his number to call if I needed any help while I was in Turkmenistan.
-I was then whisked away on a motorbike to an area near a yurt and some tents that didn’t feel anywhere near as hot as it was near the crater.
+I was then whisked away on a motorbike to an area near a yurt.
+There were tents set up there for a tourist group that was coming in later that day.
+While still warm, it was much cooler than it was near the crater.

 If you don’t know how the crater came to be, it happened around the mid 70’s in what was then part of the USSR.
-Soviet scientists accidently collapsed an underground cavern full of natural gas.
+Soviet scientists accidentally collapsed an underground cavern full of natural gas.
 The natural gas started flowing freely into the surrounding desert.
 The scientists decided that the best way to deal with the escaping gas was by adding fire.
-They had expected the natural supply would be exhausted in a few days, but 45 years later, it’s still going strong.
+They had expected the natural supply would be exhausted within a few weeks, but 45 years later, it’s still going strong.

-Just after sunset, I bumped into some young guys close to the edge of the crater, trying to get the perfect ‘look, I’m breathing fire’ shot, for Instagram, I presume.
+Just after sunset, I bumped into some young guys close to the edge of the crater.
+They were trying to get the perfect ‘look, I’m breathing fire’ shot.
+For Instagram, I presume.
+That would be ironic considering that social media is blocked in Turkmenistan.
 While I was chatting to them, Martin, the Belgian guy from earlier, joined us.
-There were many pictures and videos taken, as just after sunset is the best time to capture the essence of the crater.
+There were many pictures and videos taken.
+Just after sunset is the best time to capture the essence of the crater.

 The people working near the crater offered for me to sleep in a yurt, but it was quite stuffy inside.
 There was a nice breeze outside, so I decided to sleep under the stars.
 It was lovely.
 The next morning, they wanted to charge me US$25 for eating some food and sleeping outside.
-I got them down to $10, but this was only the first example I encountered of how Turkmenistan is geared towards putting travellers in situations where they are forced to part with more money than they should.
-It wasn’t the last.
+I got them down to $10, but this was only the first example I encountered of how Turkmenistan is geared towards parting travellers with their money.
+It wasn’t the last time.